WilliamAGH/vscode-flag-deprecated-files-extension/README.md

 ## Known Limitations

 1. **File Scanning**:
-   - Only scans root-level files by default for performance
+   - Only scans the first N lines of each file for @deprecated tag (configurable)
    - Limited to specific file types: .js, .ts, .jsx, .tsx, .java, .py, .md, .mdx
    - Simple text search for "@deprecated" tag (no AST parsing)